• Skip to primary navigation

 Vaccinations can prevent diseases that you may be exposed to on the road, such as Yellow Fever, Typhoid, Japanese Encephalitis, Hepatitis, and even Rabies and Tetanus.
 But not everybody is a fan of vaccines.
 I’ll just leave it at that.
 For more information, read Travel Vaccinations: Yes or No?

-Here is a selection of natural supplements I travel with and use for prevention and/or treatment:
+Here is a selection of natural supplements for travelers; I travel with and use these for prevention and/or treatment:

 It’s even suggested that after taking antibiotics (which strips your body of all bacteria, good and bad), your gut can take up to four years to return to normal.
 Probiotics will help this process along dramatically.